Modular sugarcane manufacturing · Indonesia

 ≈ 120 kg

-Compressed fiber from bagasse.
-Energy, packaging, building-material adjacencies.
+Compressed fiber from bagasse — energy, packaging and building-material adjacencies.

 Farmer economics